While planning a fundraising event can seem like a daunting task, there are many ways to make your life easier when it comes to acquiring funds.

 Some of the key things to remember about fundraisers include planning well in advance, setting a schedule, and most importantly, adjusting any idea to fit your individual needs.

-And without further ado, here are some awesome fundraising ideas!
+And without further ado, here are some awesome easy fundraising ideas!

 Online Donation Page